Indonesia Mampu: a coalition for prosperity in Indonesia

 What if Indonesia could dramatically prevent the high risk of diabetes and hypertension by increasing the amount of funds available and by better designing, organising and managing the execution of related social change interventions?

 Projected growth figures show that Indonesia will soon become the world’s 4th most populated country by 2030.
 Diabetes prevalence among Indonesia’s youth is significantly high and growing rapidly.
-The health condition is positively correlated to poverty and productivity loss due to associated complications and if left unaddressed, will continue to represent a challenge for Indonesia and become a bottleneck to poverty alleviation.
+The health condition is positively correlated to poverty and productivity loss due to associated complications.
+If left unaddressed, it will continue to represent a challenge for Indonesia and become a bottleneck to poverty alleviation.

-Consequently, an initial intervention called Cegah Risiko Tinggi, meaning ‘High Risk Prevention’, has been initiated as part of the larger Indonesia Mampu program.
+Consequently, an initial intervention called Cegah Risiko Tinggi, meaning ‘High Risk Prevention’, has been initiated as part of the broader Indonesia Mampu program.

 Since the commencement of the Cegah Risiko Tinggi initial intervention we have introduced the program to the following stakeholders: